Pingasmaster/archInstall/README.md

 ## Helpfull tips

 - Put the keyboard in your language configuration: enter `loadkeys de[ENTER]` or something similar with `de` being the two letter abbreviation of your language.
 To list all possibilities just enter `ls /usr/share/kbd/keymaps/**/*.map.gz[ENTER]`
-- If you want to install arch via ssh for convenience (recommended, but optionnal), just type `ip addr` and your ip should appear in purple (three ip will appear, just ignore `127.0.0.1` and the one finished by `.255`) then type `passwd` and enter a password, on another machine open a terminal and type `ssh root@ip[ENTER]` replacing `ip` with your ip then re-enter the password previously set.
-You're then logged in!
+- If you want to install arch via ssh for convenience (recommended, but optionnal), just type `ip addr[ENTER]` and your ip should appear in purple (three ip will appear, just ignore `127.0.0.1` and the one finished by `.255`) then type `passwd[ENTER]` and enter a password, on another machine open a terminal and type `ssh root@ip[ENTER]` replacing `ip` with your ip then re-enter the password previously set.
+You're logged in!
 Just follow the guide from now on entering commands in the ssh window.
+It will be easier as you can copy / paste from here directly!

 Now you have two possibilities:
 - Your PC is old and doesn't support UEFI or doesn't support UEFI only boot: then install in the EFI way.